-- 7.1 The ACD has appointed Evelyn Partners Investment Management LLP to provide investment management and related advisory services to the ACD.
-The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Manager was appointed by agreement with the ACD (an "Investment Management Agreement"). - 7.3 The Investment Management Agreement may be terminated on six months'written notice by the Investment Manager or the ACD.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if that is in the interests of the Shareholders. - 7.4 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of fraud, wilful default, negligence of, or material breach of the Investment Management Agreement by, the Investment Manager).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.5 The registered office of the Investment Manager is set out in Appendix 7. - 7.6 The principal activity of the Investment Manager is acting as investment manager. - 7.7 The Investment Manager is authorised and regulated by the FCA to carry on investment business in the UK. - 7.8 The fees and expenses of the Investment Manager (plus VAT if appropriate) will be paid by the Company.
-Please see section 36 for further details. - 7.9 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request.
+- 7.1 The ACD has appointed Evelyn Partners Investment Management Services Limited, Ruffer LLP and Schroder & Co Limited, trading as Cazenove Capital to provide investment management and related advisory services to the ACD.
+The Investment Manager(s) have the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Manager(s) were appointed by agreements with the ACD (each an "Investment Management Agreement"). - 7.3 The Investment Management Agreements with Evelyn Partners Investment Management Services Limited and Cazenove Capital may each be terminated on three months' written notice by the Investment Manager or the ACD.
+The Investment Management Agreement with Ruffer LLP may be terminated on one month's written notice by the Investment Manager or the ACD.
+Notwithstanding this, the ACD may terminate any Investment Management Agreement with immediate effect if that is in the interests of the Shareholders. - 7.4 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of fraud, wilful default, negligence of, or material breach of the Investment Management Agreement by, the Investment Manager).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.5 The registered office of each Investment Manager is set out in Appendix 7. - 7.6 The principal activity of the Investment Manager is acting as investment manager. - 7.7 The Investment Manager is authorised and regulated by the FCA to carry on investment business in the UK. - 7.8 The fees and expenses of the Investment Manager (plus VAT if appropriate) will be paid by the Company.
+Please see section 35 for further details. - 7.9 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request.